3L0C/wk/README.md

 chord expressions may be the answer.

 ```
-chord_expression -> '(' key description keyword* command? ')' ;
+chord_expression -> '(' trigger_key description keyword* command? ')' ;
 ```

 A chord expression is only valid within a chord array, and it is essentially a chord wrapped in parentheses with some added flexibility.
-Normally, a chord requires at least a key, a description, and a command.
+Normally, a chord requires at least a trigger key, a description, and a command.
 A chord expression, on the other hand, requires only a key and a description.
 Any other information will be filled in by the surrounding chord array.

 Here is an example of a chord expression within a chord array: